scrabbletank/farhome-rules/rulesdoc.md

 #### Force of Earth
 *Requires proficiency in a spell school, 9th level*

 Spells you cast that push or move creatures push them an additional tile.
-Spells you cast that deal physical damage deal and extra wound die in damage.
+Spells you cast that deal physical damage deal an additional wound die in damage.

 #### Stone Skin
 *Requires 5th level*